ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst.Shipping.UPS/README.md

 ## Authentication and Injection

-You will need 2 pieces of configuration information to authneticate to the UPS API - *ApiKey*, and *BaseUrl*.
+You will need these configuration data points to authneticate to the UPS API - *ApiKey*, and *BaseUrl*.
 Create a UPS account to get an ApiKey.

 ```c#
 var upsCommand = new UPSCommand(new UPSConfig()